The many high-impact applications of data analytics in the insurance industry

 6. Telematics and usage-based insurance

-As we mentioned before, deployment of advanced analytics across diverse data domains is pivotal for insurers that strive to optimize their insurance programs.
-Similar is applicable to the case of usage-based insurance (UBI).
-UBI leverages telematics data to tie premiums to measured driving behaviors and vehicle usage.
 Telematics refers to technology that collects and transmits vehicle data through devices like onboard diagnostics dongles and connected car platforms.
 This variety includes driving metrics such as vehicle speed, acceleration, braking, cornering, or mileage.
 Usage-based insurance utilizes this telematics data to customize premiums based on actual driving behaviors and the accurate risk profile of customers.
-In the period from 2023 to 2032, the UBI market is forecast to reach a value of $267.4 billion, with a CAGR of 26.2%.
+A purpose-built analytics solution is required to translate these continuous streams into pricing decisions at scale.

 The demand for usage-based insurance has risen recently, mainly due to the potential of UBI to cut down insurance costs for drivers, Forbes indicates.
 This is enabled by the ability of telematics-based pricing to directly account for individual driving behaviors and risk profiles.
 With traditional demographic-based pricing, safe drivers essentially subsidize higher-risk groups.
 Proponents also argue that usage-based insurance promises to incentivize generally safer driving practices through direct financial rewards and gamification approaches that motivate better habits.

 Overall, as sensor-laden connected cars proliferate, the data foundation for UBI will strengthen further.
 It means that insurers will need to work with diverse datasets and learn how to effectively harness insights from telematics.
 Also, seamless data infrastructure will be required to ingest and process high-velocity structured and unstructured data streams.
-Companies that build robust big data and analytics foundations will likely lead in the usage-based segment.
+Companies that build robust big data and analytics foundations will likely lead to the usage-based segment.

 7. Crisis modeling